John Webb (architect): Legacy

 Webb's surviving drawings, more than 200 in number, are held by Worcester College, Oxford, the Royal Institute of British Architects (RIBA), and Chatsworth House.
 Webb may have been working towards a publication on the classical orders.
 An unbuilt design for a theatre attributed to Webb, discovered in the library of Worcester College, Oxford, was used as the basis for the Sam Wanamaker Playhouse in London, opened in 2014.

 Scholarship

+Webb collaborated with Inigo Jones and Walter Charleton to produce a book about Stonehenge.
+Ten years later, he published his own Vindication of Stone-heng Restored (1665).

+Sinology

-Webb was an amateur scholar who collaborated with Inigo Jones and Walter Charleton to produce a book about Stonehenge.
-Ten years later, he published his own Vindication of Stone-henge Restored.
-In 1669 he brought out An historical essay endeavoring a probability that the language of the Empire of China is the primitive language, the first treatise on the Chinese language in any European language.
-Having never visited China or mastered the language, he based his essay on the travelogues of the Jesuit missionaries.
+Following the restoration, there was growing interest in China and its culture.
+Several books were published in the 1660s in England.
+In 1669, Webb brought out An Historical Essay Endeavoring a Probability that the Language of the Empire of China is the Primitive Language, the first treatise on the Chinese language in any European language.
+Having never visited China or mastered the language, he based his essay on the travelogues of Jesuit missionaries.